Skip to main content

 To access these codes please see the steps below:

-1. Login to your admin dashboard: https://university.unibuddy.co/
+1. Login to your University Dashboard: https://university.unibuddy.co/

-2. Click "Integrations" in left-hand side menu.
+2. Click "Integrations" in the left-hand navigation menu.

 3. Select "Main Platform".

-6. Update the site with the new code for your traffic driver.
+6. Update the site with the new code for your Traffic Driver.

 (ii) Passing user consent to Unibuddy